 The next morning, a rather sizable queue snaked outside the two bathrooms for the 100+ hostelers.
 I waited in line, impatiently, behind seven other fidgety people with crossed legs.
 I’d never had to pee so badly, and I wondered with some degree of panic whether or not a bladder could rupture.

 Then, in that moment, something magical happened.
-Brushing her teeth in one of the two sinks, was a Scandinavian Blonde-Bombshell-Super-Model wearing a skin-tight white tank top.
-She was evidently very cold.
+Brushing her teeth in one of the two sinks, was a Scandinavian Blonde-Bombshell-Super-Model.
 Mesmerized, I was distracted long enough to hold it until the bathroom became free.

 I was 23 years-old.
 It was my first time traveling.
 No hostel was too dirty, no bus ride too long, no street food too sketchy.
 I was unemployed, young, hearty, liberated and happy.
 And about to be broke.
 The end of the trip would mark the end of my savings.